Home Blog Page 164

 Advertisement - content continues below

-Every Thursday, we publish live music events at pubs and restaurants in Peterborough and the greater Kawarthas region based on information that venues provide to us directly or post on their website or social media channels.
-Here are the listings for the week of Thursday, March 14 to Wednesday, March 20.
+Every Thursday, kawarthaNOW publishes live music events at pubs and restaurants in Peterborough and the greater Kawarthas region based on information that musicians provide directly or that venues post on their websites or social media channels.
+Here are the listings for the week of Thursday, January 23 to Wednesday, January 29.

 With the exception of karaoke, we only list events with performing musicians.
 Venues may also host other events during the week (e.g., dancing, DJs, comedy shows).